You have been pwned

 <script> alert("Show me the pass!!"+$pazz); </script>

-Could compromise your jsp (I know it’s old, but it exists).
-That’s why you should sanitize all user input.
-Stripping, escaping and replacing are the most usual techniques when sanitizing user input.
+It could compromise your JSP (I know it’s old, but it exists).
+As a secure software development practice, always sanitize all user input.
+Stripping, escaping, and replacing are the most common techniques for sanitizing user input.

 JVM Log Forging